 - Many bats can consume their body weight in insects every night!

-- Scientists even estimate that bats save the United States more than $3.7 billion in reduced crop damage and pesticide use every year.
+- Scientists even estimate that bats save the United States an estimated $23 billion in reduced crop damage and pesticide use every year.

 Trees are a Bat’s Best Friend